 Loughborough is close to the homes of the Countess of Huntingdon, Donington Park and Ashby de la Zouch, so it was natural for John Wesley to visit.
-He appears to have shared meals in the town in 1741 and 1745, but does not record preaching there until 1770, about three years after visits by other Methodist preachers.
+He appears to have shared meals in the town in 1741 and 1745, but does not record preaching there until 1770, when he did so in the market place, three or four years after visits by some of theitinerants.

 Loughborough became head of a Circuit in 1803.
 The first chapel, in Rectory Place was acquired in 1772.
 Wesley preached there that year.
 It was replaced in 1828 with one on Leicester Road, with 920 sittings.
 This figure was reduced to 700 in later reports.
-“Depression of trade and the amount of the circuit debt” led to the Circuit declining a third minister from 1830 onwards.
+'Depression of trade and the amount of the circuit debt' led to the Circuit declining a third minister from 1830 onwards.
 The morning and evening congregations recorded in the 1851 Religious Census were 236 and 230.
-A mission room was opened in 1849, and a second chapel, Ashby Road, seating 350, in 1899.
+A mission room was opened in 1849, and a second chapel, Ashby Road, seating 350, opened by W.L Watkinson in 1899.

 The Fly Sheet controversy led to over 100 members leaving the Wesleyan cause in Loughborough.
 The master of the day school was also dismissed.
 They built a new chapel in Woodgate, and chose to join the Methodist New Connexion.
 In 1910 they merged with an UMFC cause established by 1867.